VectorPadding (ISASI)

 Suppose that a data block of the source operand has 16 numbers: data block[0:15] = a to p.

-- padSide==false: pads from the left of the data block, that is, the initial value of the data block (a->p)
+- padSide==false: Pads from the left of the data block along its starting direction (a->p).

-- padSide==true: pads from the right of the data block, that is, the end value of the data block (p->a)
+- padSide==true: Pads from the right of the data block along its ending direction (p->a).

 - padMode==0: uses the adjacent number as the padding value, for example, aaa|abc (padSide=false) and nop|ppp (padSide=true).